1993 All-Ireland Senior Hurling Championship: Munster Championship

 Quarter-finals: (2 matches) These are two lone matches between the first four teams drawn from the province of Munster.
 Two teams are eliminated at this stage, while two teams advance to the semi-finals.

 Semi-finals: (2 matches) The winners of the two quarter-finals join the other two Munster teams to make up the semi-final pairings.
 Two teams are eliminated at this stage, while two teams advance to the final.

 Final: (1 match) The winners of the two semi-finals contest this game.
 One team is eliminated at this stage, while the winners advance to the All-Ireland semi-final.

 All-Ireland Championship

 Quarter-final: (1 match) This is a lone match between the Ulster champions and the All-Ireland 'B' champions.
 One team is eliminated at this stage, while the winners advance to the All-Ireland semi-final where they play the Leinster champions.

 Semi-finals: (2 matches) The Munster and Leinster champions will play the winners of the lone quarter-final and Galway.
 The Munster and Leinster winners will be in opposite semi-finals.
-Two teams are eliminated at this stage, while the two winnerss advance to the All-Ireland final.
+Two teams are eliminated at this stage, while the two winners advance to the All-Ireland final.

 Final: (1 match) The two semi-final winners will contest the All-Ireland final.